Best Way to Lose Fat and Weight (Without Losing Muscle)

 Protein plays a key role in supporting weight management and overall health.
 A high-protein intake will:

 But more importantly, adding more protein can support your weight loss without conscious calorie restriction.
-To put everything into perspective, consider this 2005 study of 19 people who were overweight.
-[11] The participants increased protein intake to 30% of their calorie consumption and saw a massive drop in calorie intake.
+A 2005 study of 19 overweight people illustrates this well.
+[11] The participants increased their protein intake to 30% of their caloric intake and saw a massive drop in their calorie intake.
+They lost 11 pounds over 12 weeks.
+Remember that the participants only increased protein consumption without intentionally restricting anything.

-Although the amount of protein you need depends on your age, sex, health, and level of physical activity, taking around 0.8 g of protein per kilogram of your body weight can help you retain your muscle mass while losing fat through diet.
+Other modern studies also associate high protein intake with reduced belly fat, which can accumulate around your organs and contribute to disease.
+[12] Although the amount of protein you need depends on your age, sex, health, and level of physical activity, taking about 0.8 g of protein per kilogram of body weight can help you retain muscle mass while losing fat through diet.
 [13]

 Load Up on Fiber

-When most people talk about fiber, they usually refer to insoluble fiber, which mostly functions as a bulking agent for stool, making bowel movements easier.
+When most people talk about fiber, they usually refer to insoluble fiber, which mostly functions as a bulking agent in stool, making bowel movements easier.
 [14] In contrast, some types of soluble fiber can significantly improve your health and metabolism, and in turn support weight loss.

 In your gut, an estimated 100 trillion bacteria live, primarily in the large intestine, according to a 2022 Frontier in Microbiology study.
 [15] Different species of these bacteria play an important role in your health, including:

-Viscous soluble fibers like glucomannan, pectins, guar gum, psyllium, and beta-glucan all thicken in water, forming a gel-like substance in your gut.
+For weight loss, you need fiber that suppresses appetite to reduce calorie intake.
+A 2019 study published in MDPI suggests that viscous soluble fibers are better at suppressing appetite.
+[21] Viscous soluble fibers like glucomannan, pectins, guar gum, psyllium, and beta-glucan all thicken in water, forming a gel-like substance in your gut.
 The gel slows the emptying of your stomach while increasing the time for digestion and absorption.
 You end up with a prolonged feeling of fullness and reduced appetite.

 Reduce Sugar and Processed Food